-Our Way Southland is a shared initiative between Southland's four councils to facilitate community decision-making and action across the region by a combination of consultation, monitoring and reporting, and collaborative projects.
-The current and future needs of Southland's communities are canvassed triennially by a regional outcomes monitoring report and regional quality of life survey, while key regional community issues are identified by the triennial Our Way Southland Leaders' Forum.
+Our Way Southland is a shared service between Southland's councils to assist with efficient and focused strategic regional decision-making and action by a combination of consultation, monitoring and reporting, and the promotion of collaboration and collective action.
+The current and future needs of Southland's communities are canvassed triennially by a regional outcomes monitoring report and a regional quality of life survey, while key strategic issues for the region are identified by the triennial Our Way Southland Leaders' Forum.
 Our Way Southland also provides an effective local government interface between communities and the central government, business and community sectors, promoting the efficient and cost-effective delivery of good-quality local community infrastructure and local public services.

-In 2013/14, Our Way Southland will continue to co-ordinate three collaborative multi-sector projects with the common purpose of enhancing community infrastructure and resilience throughout Southland.
+In 2014/15, Our Way Southland will continue to promote three collaborative regional projects with the common purpose of enhancing community infrastructure and resilience throughout Southland.
 Each of these projects addresses one of the four key themes and regional issues for Southland's communities identified at the September 2012 Our Way Southland Leaders' Forum:

-- 1. Economy, Employment and Youth Training and Opportunities; - 2.
-Education and Parenting especially the first 1,000 days (0-3 years); - 3.
-Leadership particularly amongst those who stay in Southland; - 4.
+- 1. Economy, Employment and Youth training and opportunities - 2.
+Education and Parenting especially the first 1,000 days (0-3 years) - 3.
+Leadership particularly amongst those who stay in Southland - 4.
 Support for Families especially for those under stress.